Bee orchid Ophrys apifera

 - John Gerard, 17th Century botanist.

 Small but flamboyant, the bee orchid is one of nature's great mimics.
 Perched within the large pink sepals are petals shaped and coloured like a visiting bee.
+The pink sepals look like wings and there are furry, brown lips that have yellow markings just like a bee.

 The deception goes further than visual appearance alone: as well emitting a female bee scent, the fake "bee" is hairy to touch.